alihamraoui/AsaruSim_Application_Note/README.md

 ### 2. Read Length Distribution

-Tools and visualizations for estimating and comparing the read length distributions of simulated and real RNA-Seq reads.
+Tools and visualizations for estimating and comparing the read length distributions of simulated and real scRNA-Seq reads.

 - `lognorm.pdf` - PDF file showing the log-normal distribution fit of read lengths.
 - `read_length_estimation.html` - HTML output of the read length estimation Jupyter Notebook.